SwellPoem/Kapvik-Robotic-Arm/README.md

-# Project Report: Rover Manipulator Analysis
+# Rover Manipulator Analysis: Krapvik Robotic Arm

 ## Introduction to the Manipulator